colton-gabertan/NSACodeBreaker2021/README.md

 ### OOPS machine traffic on the proxy log
 <img src="https://github.com/colton-gabertan/NSACodeBreaker2021/blob/task02/zdfou.jpg">

 If we take a closer look at the times, we can see that the pcap has a time of 12:14:53 and the proxy log has the time 8:14:53, meaning the time zones are different, based on the settings of wireshark we are using; however, this does confirm that we are looking at a viable timeframe to see when the beacon was sent as well as when the compromised machine was actively online.
+We can also see the proxied IP address of 10.175.90.229 that makes the request to the URI.

 [Subnet associated with OOPS]: https://github.com/colton-gabertan/NSACodeBreaker2021/blob/task02/oops_subnet.txt
 [Network Proxy Logs from Bluecoat server]: https://github.com/colton-gabertan/NSACodeBreaker2021/blob/task02/proxy.log